-A portion of the total Hard Disk Drive space is configured as a hidden recovery partition.
+A portion of the total hard disk drive space is configured as a hidden recovery partition.
 This partition stores files which can be used to restore pre-installed software in the event of a problem.

-If you subsequently set up your Hard Disk Drive again, do not change, delete or add partitions in a manner other than specified in the manual, otherwise you may find that space for the required software is not available.
+If you subsequently set up your hard disk drive again, do not change, delete or add partitions in a manner other than specified in the manual,

-In addition, if you use a third-party partitioning program to reconfigure the partitions on your Hard Disk Drive, you may find that it becomes impossible to setup your computer.
+In addition, if you use a third-party partitioning program to reconfigure the partitions on your hard disk drive, you may find that it becomes impossible to setup your computer.

-When the sound mute feature has been activated, be sure to disable this to allow sounds to be heard before starting the restore process.
+When the sound mute feature has been activated by pressing the FN + ESC key, be sure to disable this to allow sounds to be heard before starting the restore process.
 Please refer to The Keyboard in Chapter 3, Operating Basics, for further details.